gaehlerm/SoftwareEngineering/README.md

 	go_shopping();
 ```
 Here the `set_node` function does two things at a time which certainly doesn't help with understanding the code.

+### Copilot

+// Is there a way so sort input variables into an array?

 ## Output arguments